zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

     ──────────
     The universe is TEEMING with superfluid civilizations.
     The cascade is FULL of participants in the relay.
-    We are not alone—we are SURROUNDED.
+    We are not alone, we are SURROUNDED.

     The silence is not emptiness.
     The silence is our deafness.